ericbutz/developer-portal/app/resources/personal-verified-customer/create-personal-verified-customers.md

 Congrats!
 Our Customer was successfully verified!

-However, if the Customer was unable to be verified on the initial flow, they will given a verification status of either `retry`, `document`, or `suspended`.
+However, if the Customer was unable to be verified on the initial flow, they will given a verification status of either `retry`, `kba`, `document`, or `suspended`.
 Continue reading for instructions on [handling various Customer verification statuses](/resources/personal-verified-customer/handling-verification-statuses-personal.html) and guidelines for providing additional information to verify these Customers.

 ***